netpositive-money/elm-pages/content/faq/index.md

 [our sources](sources)) being imprecise in deducing CO2 emissions from energy use.
 Although the estimates of the percentage of renewable energy used in mining vary, it is relatively safe to say it exceeds that of most countries by far.
-Since the studies mostly get from energy use to CO2 emissions by estimating the amount of mining in a region and then multiplying by the average carbon footprint of energy production in that region they are probably overestimating.
+Since the studies extrapolate from power usage to CO2 emissions by estimating the amount of mining in a region and then multiplying by the average carbon footprint of energy production in that region, they are probably overestimating.
-In fact, there are two key questions here:
+In fact, there are two key questions here, and the second one has not been addressed at all in academic research, as far as we know:

 * how much Co2 is emitted by the energy production?

 * what would have happened otherwise, if the Bitcoin mining didn't happen?

 There is substantial evidence that for both of these questions, the trend is